agent-squirrel/OSIRiS/README.md

-# OSIRiS (Officeworks Store Initialization Routine and Scritps)
+# OSIRiS (Officeworks Store Initialization Routine and Scripts)
 OSIRiS V1 is a tool kit for working on display/demo computers at Officeworks or other environments where Group Policies and system images are impractical.